bwinds/cloudsatmatlab/README.md

 * Close the file:         `cloudsat.io('close');`
 * Read a product:         `data = cloudsat.io('read',PRODUCTNAMEHERE);`
 * Convert a product:      `data = cloudsat.convert(data,PRODUCTNAMEHERE);`
+* If you wish to know the missing value quantity after conversion, use this product conversion function call instead:
+    `[data, missingvalue] = cloudsat.convert(data,PRODUCTNAMEHERE);`

 At the moment, the algorithm and product name are case sensitive and must match the case of the fields on the DPC site.
 For example, `2B-GEOPROF` and `Radar_Reflectivity` are the proper cases.